Glass Ceiling Lawyer in New York

 Filippatos PLLC’s team of experienced glass ceiling attorneys is ready to hear your case and find the justice you deserve.888-9-JOBLAW

-Filippatos PLLC Fights Glass Ceiling Discrimination
+Filippatos PLLC Takes on the Glass Ceiling

-How to Recognize Glass Ceiling Discrimination
+Signs of Glass Ceiling Discrimination

 - Being denied a job promotion even when having a history of strong job performance and the proper qualifications

-- Not being given the responsibility and visibility of handling high volume or valuable clients
+- Not being given the responsibility and visibility of handling high-volume or valuable clients

 - Exclusion from meetings involving discussions of pertinent, vital department or company information

 - Receiving degrading or demeaning comments based on sex or race

 - Being overlooked or not included for leadership training or experience opportunities

 - Being denied resources to be successful in a current position